Build Introduction

 Flay.

-Shard of Verathiel – A new unique in season 5.
-This turns basic skills in powerhouses that cost a bit of resource.
+Shard of Verathiel – This turns basic skills in powerhouses that cost a bit of resource.
 As

 Flay is a Basic Skill, the damage will be buffed by this new item significantly.
-Flay geneates 15 Fury per swing and costing 25 means the net Fury loss is only 10, we can mitigate this through paragon nodes, rolls on our gear, and our tempers meaning this cost is largely negligible but the damage increase is massive.
-A must have for any Basic Skill build.
+Flay generates 15 Fury per swing and costing 25 means the net Fury loss is only 10, we can mitigate this through paragon nodes, rolls on our gear, and our tempers meaning this cost is largely negligible but the damage increase is massive.
+A must-have for any Basic Skill build.

 Ramaladni’s Magnum Opus – A tried and true staple of some Barbarian setups in the past makes a return for this basic skill build.
 By using dual-wield on